Top Takeaways From This Post

 In the absence of a yellow bin at your house building, you have to put plastic waste into a yellow plastic bag (Gelb Sack).
 This bag is then placed outside for collection at regularly scheduled times.
 These bags are available for free at your local Rathaus.

-Green or Blue Bins (Papiermüll)
+What goes in Green or Blue bin (Papiermüll)

-All packaging made of paper and cardboard, newspapers, magazines, waste paper, paper bags, pizza cartons etc belong in the blue bins.
+All packaging made of paper and cardboard, newspapers, magazines, waste paper, paper bags, pizza cartons, etc belong in the blue bins.
 If your packaging consists of paper and plastic parts, throw only the paper or carton of the packaging and not the plastic wrappers inside the box in the bin.

 Pro tip: Flatten the cardboard boxes before putting them in the bin.
 This way the bin won’t fill up too fast.

-Brown Bin or Bio-Waste (Bioabfall)
+What goes in Brown Bin or Bio-Waste bin (Bioabfall)

-Black or Grey Bins (Restmüll)
+What goes in Black or Grey bins (Restmüll)

-Glass Waste (Behälterglas)
+What goes in Glass Waste bin (Behälterglas)

 German glass waste is also sorted by colour.
-There are different slots for depositing green, brown and clear glass.
+There are different slots for depositing green, brown, and clear glass.
 You will find these bins dotted over every neighbourhood or near supermarkets like Edeka, Rewe or Kaufland.
-This includes wine bottles, jam/preserve jars, oil bottles, juice bottles and even bath-salt bottles.
-Ceramics, china, mirrors and wine corks do not belong in these bins.
+This includes wine bottles, jam/preserve jars, oil bottles, juice bottles, and even bath-salt bottles.
+Ceramics, china, mirrors, and wine corks do not belong in these bins.

 Before dumping the bottles in the bins check them for a “Mehrweg” or “Pfand” symbol.
 If you see one, then you can take it back to a store like Edeka or Lidl and get a refund fee for them.
 Most beer bottles can be returned for a small pfand at any big superstore with an automatic collection machine.

 At last, we are now left with “the rest”, i.e. the stuff that did not fit in any of the above bins.
-Items like batteries and acids, cans with leftover paint, thinners, adhesives, corrosives, fluorescent tubes, disinfectants, insecticides, and so forth, has to be treated as hazardous waste.
+The German garbage disposal system has a plan for these leftovers as well!

 You will receive a notice from your local town council on when and where the truck collecting this kind of waste, will be.
 You need to bring your stuff to the site for them to dispose of it in the proper manner.